 Alcohol causes a condition known as fetal alcohol syndrome (FAS), characterized by abnormal facial features, slowed growth of the fetus, and dysfunctions of the central nervous system (brain and spinal cord).
 Damage to the central nervous system leads to a baby growing up with a low IQ or a behavioral disorder, such as ADHD.
 About one in every 500-1000 newborns is born with FAS.

 Studies have shown that 3-16% of pregnant females use marijuana.
 The studies go on to indicate that after birth, the child may have poor growth, be at risk for childhood leukemia, and could develop neurobehavioral problems such as irritability, tremors, and prone to high-pitched crying.

 Cocaine is highly addictive and impacts the central nervous system.
 This is responsible for all the body’s vital functions.
 A woman who is using coke during her pregnancy can pass the drug directly to the fetus.
 In utero, there is a risk that the fetus won’t survive.
 Newborns could deal with withdrawal symptoms like irritability, tremors, sleep problems, diarrhea, or seizures.

 It’s never too late to make healthy changes for your sake, and for the sake of your child.
 Allow our team at North Jersey Recovery Center to help you take this courageous next step in living a life devoid of substance abuse.
-To get started, contact us today to learn more about our recovery programs in Fairbanks NJ.
+To get started, contact us today to learn more about our recovery programs in Fair Lawn NJ.